standard-t/kambaz-web-app-cs4550/README.md

 All student quiz attempts are stored individually, ensuring each user sees only their own results and progress.
 The interface clearly shows quiz availability, due dates, score feedback, and status (published/unpublished).
 Quizzes default to unpublished and can be toggled with a ✅/🚫 icon.

 This project demonstrates the use of React.js and TypeScript for dynamic front-end development while delivering a fully functional, secure back-end system.
-The Kambaz platform sets the foundation for scalable academic tools with a clean, modern user experience.
+The Kambaz platform sets the foundation for scalable academic tools with a clean, user experience.